Weekend Preview Versus Johnstown

 Danbury Jr. Hat Tricks News Release

-Looking at Johnstown, they are coming off of a losing weekend handed to them by the Rochester Jr. Americans.
-However, they put up six goals to the Jr. Americans nine across the two-game set, which also set a chokehold on their top two scorers, forwards Adam Ondris and Ryan Flaherty, as they were held to one goal apiece across the two games.
-The Tomahawks have also been much like Katy Perry's hit single from 2008, Hot N Cold, going 6-4-0-0 in their last 10 games.
-Three of those games were victories over the Maryland Black Bears, a team that Danbury has yet to see success against this season.
-Key players to also keep an eye on this weekend include defenseman Caden Olenczak, who is tied for first in points with the Tomahawks, as well as goaltender Zack Ferris who has a 3.11 goals against average, a .915 save percentage, with a 10-4-0-0 record in 14 games played.
+Looking back at the series, the Tomahawks did not come out with much on their 4-1 loss.
+Johnstown's starting netminder Zack Ferris was put to the test, stopping 27 of the 30 shots that came his way (the fourth goal coming in the form of an empty net).
+Tomahawks forward Nick Jarmain was the only player to get a shot past Hat Tricks netminder Tyler Spokane, who made 22 saves on 23 shots.
+Danbury went 1/5 while on the man advantage, as forward Kai Elkie would get his third goal of the season (second with Danbury).
+Andrew Gibbons got the first goal of the game and the empty netter to close out the game.
+Rookie forward Joey Anderson potted the third goal of the game, just eight seconds after Jarmain scored for Johnstown.
+The Hat Tricks would not see the same action in game two, despite taking a 2-1 lead in the first period.
+The second period had Tomahawks written all over it, as they would go on to score five goals (two on the power play) in 20 minutes.
+Each side would score one each in the third period, with Hat Tricks defenseman Chance Uzzell scoring his second of the game in the 3-7 final.

-As for Danbury, they are coming into this series with a new mentality following their sweep of the New Hampshire Mountain Kings.
-Danbury outscored the Mountain Kings 16-7, with efforts from forwards Andrew Gibbons (7G) and Kai Elkie (1G 7A) leading to the 6-2 and 10-5 victories.
-These accolades were also recognized by the league, as Gibbons and Elkie were named first and second star of the week for the east division, respectively.
-The Hat Tricks power-play soared during the first weekend of December, going 6/9 (66.67%) across the entirety of the series.
-The penalty kill unit also proved to be solid, only allowing two out of 11 power-play opportunities for the Mountain Kings across the two-game span.
-A few Hat Tricks to keep an eye out for this weekend include forwards Andrew Gibbons, Kai Elkie, and Alexis Billequey.
-The trio put up a combined 20 points (8G, 11A) in their first two games with Danbury.
+As we venture into this weekend, Danbury played in a midweek contest against New Jersey.
+Of which, ended in the Titans favor as they took a 3-1 win.
+Hat Tricks forward Alexis Billequey would get Danbury on the board just 5:14 into the game, yet New Jersey would score two goals to create a dominant response to end the first period.
+However, Hat Tricks d-man Gavin O'Hara would drop the gloves with Titans forward Lachlan Haegar to show some grit on this team.
+New Jersey would only score once in the second period, with neither side getting a goal in the third period.
+Danbury would go 0/2 on the man advantage in the third period, which could have easily tied the game if they converted both times.
+Yet, the penalty kill for Danbury would go 4/5, which is a huge improvement from 3/6 last Saturday.

-The puck drops in Johnstown on Friday, December 13 at 7:30 p.m. on NATV, followed by a 7:00 p.m. puck drop on Saturday, December 14.
-Follow us on social media for game day updates, interviews, exclusive content, and more.
+The Hat Tricks final series of December begins tomorrow night at 7:30 p.m. and concludes on Saturday, December 21 at 7:00 p.m.
+You can stream both games on NATV and follow us on social media for game day updates, interviews, exclusive content, and, more.

 • Discuss this story on the North American Hockey League message board...